MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 Do not attempt to test this procedure in a test environment first because it could prevent renaming the desired tenant.

-3. In the same browser tab, navigate to https://aka.ms/SPORenameAddDomain which should look similar to this Custom domain names page:
+3. In the same browser tab, navigate to https://aka.ms/SPORenameAddDomain.

-3. Click “Add custom domain” (highlighted above) to open the Add domain pane.
+4. Select **Add custom domain**.

-4. In the Custom domain name textbox add the full new MOERA including “.onmicrosoft.com”:
+5. In the **Custom domain name** box, add the full new “.onmicrosoft.com” domain.

+> [!IMPORTANT]
-NOTE: Do NOT include any hyphens (“-“) in the new MOERA domain.
-Although these can be entered, they are not supported in SPO.
+> Do NOT include any hyphens (-) in the new domain.
+They aren't supported in SharePoint.

-5. Ensure you get a confirmation message.
-You must try a new domain if it is not available.
+6. Make sure you get a confirmation message.
+If the domain isn't available, try a different domain.

-6. After getting a confirmation that the domain was added successfully, you may see a message that the properties could not be found.
-Click the blue retry arrow to refresh.
+7. After getting a confirmation that the domain was added successfully, you might see a message that the properties could not be found.
+Select the message to refresh domain references.

-7. Close the pane and return to the domain list which should now include your new domain in the full list:
+8. Close the pane *HOW*? to return to the domain list.

-8. Do NOT add additional domains as this may impact the SPO Tenant Rename Private Preview Program.
+> [!WARNING]
-9. Do NOT configure the new domain as the initial domain as this is currently not supported.
+> Do NOT add any other domains.
+Do NOT configure the new domain as the initial domain.

-10. Confirm that your domain has been added, with your SPO Tenant Rename Preview Program Point of Contact (POC), to schedule the SPO Tenant Rename.
+9. Confirm that your domain has been added to the full list.